markhary/templates/README.md

 # Foobar Title

-Foobar is a snoodbar for dealing with word pluralization.
+Foobar is an application for dealing with wibbly-wobbly things.

 ### Installation